Decision OS

 Purpose

-The three purposes of a Decision OS
+What a Decision OS improves

 Decision Consistency

-Ensure that similar business conditions lead to similar decisions instead of depending entirely on personal interpretation.
+Help similar business conditions lead to similar decisions instead of depending entirely on personal interpretation.

 Organizational Alignment